Aneeshhegde/cprograms/README.md

-# cprograms
+#   C programimg Lab
- This is my programing where i practice c
+ This is my programing where I practice c
+## Functions
+## Pointers